rishabkdoshi/rishabkdoshi.github.io/_posts/2019-05-01-farming-indian-govt.md

 These public policies which started out to help farmers have in-turn actually entrapped them in a cycle of unending dependence on the Government.

-<b>Although, this was an unseen effect, what is unseen need not be unforeseeable, consult economists who can analyze longer term implications of your policies and pay heed to their advice.</b>
+<b>Although, this was an unseen effect, what is unseen need not be unforeseeable </b>.  consult economists who can analyze longer term implications of your policies and pay heed to their advice.

 ### Parallels to Computer Science